HenrikBengtsson/Wishlist-for-R/README.md

 ```
 Note: The `R.utils::dimNA()` function implements this.

+## Evaluation

+* `value <- sandbox(...)` which analogously to `evalq(local(...))` evaluates an R expression but without leaving any side effects and preserving all options, environments, connections sinks, graphics devices, etc.  The effect should be as evalutating the expression in a separate R processing (after importing global variables and loading packages) and returning the value to the calling R process.

 ## Graphics
 * _Support for one-sided plot limits_, e.g. `plot(5:10, xlim=c(0,+Inf))` where `xlim[2]` is inferred from data, cf. `xlim=NULL`.